-Directed Study for Graduate Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit as texts vary.
+Directed Study for Graduate Students: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit when topic changes.
 Course may be repeated for credit when topic changes.
 Hours & Format Fall and/or spring: 15 weeks - 1-8 hours of independent study per week Summer: